jzerbe/jzerbe.github.com/_posts/2023-07-13-government-taking-home-for-medical-expenses.md

 Ironic that many of the people who voted for the politicians that enacted these policies will now be hurt by these policies in their old age.
-It does not have to be this way, we could choose to increase taxes on the ridiculously wealthy and fund domestic programs instead of wars.
+It does not have to be this way, we could choose to increase taxes on the ridiculously wealthy and fund these domestic health care programs.